Satiation in Fisher Markets and Approximation of Nash Social Welfare

-Given such an exact equilibrium wrt.\ perturbed valuations, we provide a new rounding algorithm that turns the fractional equilibrium allocation into an integral one.
-While the algorithm exploits a tree structure of the equilibrium allocation as in~\cite{ColeG15}, the rounding must be much more careful to correctly treat agents that reach their utility caps in the equilibrium.
+\paragraph{Approximating Nash Social Welfare} Finally, we consider the problem of maximizing Nash social welfare when allocating indivisible items to agents.
+We design an approximation algorithm that computes an equilibrium in a money-clearing market and rounds it to an integral allocation.
+Here we study the problem for agents with budget-additive valuation functions.
+For these instances, money-clearing markets with earning and utility limits represent a natural fractional relaxation.
+We use our algorithms to compute an exact equilibrium (in the FPTAS with respect to perturbed valuations).
+Given an exact equilibrium (with respect to either perturbed or original valuations), we provide a rounding algorithm that turns the fractional allocation into an integral one.
+While the algorithm exploits a tree structure of the equilibrium allocation as in~\cite{ColeG18}, the rounding becomes much more challenging, and we must be careful to correctly treat agents that reach their utility limits in the equilibrium.
 In particular, we first conduct several initial assignment steps to arrive at a solution where we have a set of rooted trees on agents and items, and each item $j$ has exactly one child agent $i$ who gets at least half of its fractional valuation from $j$.
 In the main step of the rounding algorithm, we need to ensure that the root agent $r$ receives one of its child items.